pensjonatus/flash-fiction/blog/so-many-times.md

 ---
-title: 'So many Times'
+title: So many Times
 date: '2014-02-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 How nice her hair is, Joe thought, and how graciously she brushes it back with